[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 4. Open Google Sites, select "Blank page" > "Insert" > "Embed"

-5. Paste the copied HTML code in the "Embed code" tab
+5. Paste the copied HTML code into the "Embed code" tab

 Screenshot 2025-12-30 113853

-Just like that, the explanatory web page was completed in no time.
+With just these steps, an explanatory web page was created in no time.
 This base is sufficient.

-3: Organizing differences between NotebookLM and Gemini and outputting to HTML
+3: Organizing the Differences Between NotebookLM and Gemini and Outputting to HTML

-Next, I researched the "differences between NotebookLM and Gemini" that I wanted to explain on the day.
+Next, I wanted to research the "differences between NotebookLM and Gemini" that I planned to explain on the day.
 I asked Gemini.

-Please create a table showing the merits and demerits to help them understand the difference between when to use NotebookLM versus Gemini.
+Please create a table showing the merits and demerits to help them understand the difference between using NotebookLM and Gemini

 Screenshot 2025-12-30 114454

-I wanted to include this table in the explanatory web page, so I asked about display methods.
+I wanted to include this table in my explanatory web page, so I asked about how to display it.

 I want to display this table in Google Sites.
-How should I do it?
+How can I do that?

 (omitted)